If you’ve been researching how to get residency in Mexico, you’ve probably come across a few terms that have you scratching your head.

 One frequent issue is your entrance to Mexico not being input correctly by the airport immigration agent.
 People are only finding out when they turn up at an immigration office to process a canje into a residency card.

 Here’s how to fix it.
 There is a national phone number or email line to request that your entrance be corrected.
-Email the address below explaining your problem and it should be corrected within 24 hours.
+Email the address below explaining your problem, which should be corrected within 24 hours.
 Or have your facilitator contact them for you

 Here are some of the most common mistakes I have seen when people are going through their immigration process on their own.